CppComet/comet-server/docs/API/Reserved channel names.md

 # Channels with special properties

-There are also channels with special properties, all of them below.
+There are also channels with special properties, all of them are below.
-  * msg - For the delivery of personal messages in accordance with the authorization data
+  * msg - for the delivery of personal messages in accordance with the authorization data
   * user_status_* - for automatic notification about the status of JS api users
   * web_* - Channels in which you can send messages from both CometQL and from JS api
   * track_* - for automatic notification JS api about what someone has subscribed or unsubscribed from this channel